 We are incredibly fortunate to have a large number of active volunteer coaches in our club, many of whom have extensive experience gained from rowing or coxing at national and international level.
+Meet a few below, although some may look a bit different!

 Are you interested in Coaching at Exeter RC?
 If you’d like to help us by coaching or volunteering our Junior Squad please do get in touch.